diiegg/K8s-node-app/README.md

 **Description**

-Terraform module which sets up an kubernetes cluster .
+Terraform module which sets up a Kubernetes cluster.

 The following resources are created: